제시해주신 **[1. 번역 대상 약관(Ver 1.4)]**을 바탕으로, 기존 영문 약관(Ver 1.3)의 형식을 유지하면서 변경된 내용을 반영하여 번역을 완료했습니다.

 The remittance limits through this Service shall be as follows:

-- The remittance limits may be subject to change.
-Details can be found on the Company’s website or mobile application.
+③ Remittance limits are subject to change, and further details can be found on the Company’s website and mobile application.

 Article 4 (Conclusion of Service Agreement)

-- A domestic resident who is at least 19 years of age (hereinafter referred to as the “Applicant”) and wishes to use the Company’s small-amount overseas remittance service must agree to these Terms and Conditions and the Open Banking Service Terms of Use, and accurately complete the membership application form provided by the Company.
+① A domestic resident who is at least 19 years of age (hereinafter referred to as the “Applicant”) and wishes to use the Company’s Service must agree to these Terms and Conditions and the Open Banking Service Terms of Use, and accurately complete the membership application form provided by the Company.
+However, the Company may provide additional details regarding the conditions for actual remittance on its website or application based on a comprehensive review of the Applicant.

-- Upon the Company’s approval of the Applicant’s application, the membership registration is deemed complete, and the Applicant may use the Service as a Customer.
+② Membership registration is complete upon the Company’s approval of the Applicant’s application, and the Applicant may use the Service as a Customer.

-- The Company, in principle, approves the Applicant’s application.
+③ The Company, in principle, approves the application.
 However, it may refuse approval in any of the following cases:

 - The application was made using an alias or another person’s name.